Teaching

 I mainly use constructivist approaches to teaching, such as problem-based learning, cooperative learning and guided instruction.
 I encourage academic debate using the Socratic method, and indeed encourage dissent in my classes, as I am a firm believer that it helps to prepare students for real-life interactions.
 I am a supporter of free speech, and logical debate…not argument.
 Critical thinking and critical reasoning skills are essential to clinical practice, and by researching and formulating logical arguments, students will develop those skills and hone them during their clinical careers.

-I am prepared to teach several basic courses such as Foundations of Contemporary Paramedic Practice, Interpersonal Skills for Healthcare Professionals, and Research Methods, as well as specialised courses such as Care of Vulnerable Populations, Professional Issues in Paramedicine, and Social Policy and Healthcare.
+I deliver courses such as Contemporary Paramedic Practice, Interpersonal Skills for Healthcare Professionals, Research Methods, Care of Vulnerable Populations, Professional Issues in Paramedicine, and Social Policy and Healthcare.